AndreBL/ip6neigh/README.md

 ### Uninstalling ip6neigh

-ip6neigh can be uninstalled by passing the `remove` parameter to the installer:
+A copy of the installer script will be available in /usr/bin/ after installation. ip6neigh can be uninstalled by passing the `remove` parameter to the installer:

 ```
-ip6neigh-setup.sh remove
+# ip6neigh-setup remove
 Stopping ip6neigh...

 Removing /tmp/hosts/ip6neigh